opqdonut/clojure-train-radiator/README.md

 ===============

 1. Install the Clojure build tool [Leiningen](https://leiningen.org).
-2. Run `lein ring server-headless` to start the server
+2. Run `lein ring server` to start the server and a browser
-3. Go to http://localhost:3000 in your browser
 4. Change the code
 5. Refresh the browser and see your changes